Tolko Head Office

 2008 - Vernon, BC

-Meiklejohn Architects, in association with CEI Architecture, designed their head office building in Vernon.
-At four-storeys and approximately 60,000 square feet is one of the largest office buildings constructed in the Okanagan.
-The building is based on an open-office concept with several green design features that include high insulation values, low E glazing and southern solar shading devices.
-Complete with underground parking, the building is located on a brown field site where it contributes to the commercial fabric of downtown and reduces reliance on automobiles.
+Meiklejohn Architects, in association with CEI Architecture, designed the Tolko head office building in Vernon.
+At four storeys and approximately 60,000 square feet, it remains one of the largest office structures in the Okanagan region.
+The design is centered on an open-office concept and incorporates several sustainable features, including high insulation values, low-emissivity glazing, and southern solar shading devices.
+By utilizing a brownfield site and providing underground parking, the project strengthens the commercial fabric of downtown Vernon while reducing automotive reliance.

 PROJECT DATA